Brexit: What is the 'no deal' WTO option?

 A number of articles by supporters of Brexit have made reference to the WTO's Trade Facilitation Agreement (TFA), which came into force in 2017, arguing that it obliges the EU to treat the UK fairly.

-The UK would be treated like any other third country - and in the absence of any trade agreement, that means tariffs and border checks.
+The UK would be treated like any other third country - and in the absence of any agreement, that means tariffs, border checks and other barriers to trade.